iOSRajaramMohanty/rn_better_structure/README.md

-# React Native Better Structure
+# React Native Better Folder Structure

 This project aims to be a strong foundation for react-native applications.
 It provides a clear and organized structure, core dependencies, and boilerplate to jumpstart development.